WROME/wrome.github.io/compostela2017.md

 ### Paper Submission, Registration, and Publication

-Workshop papers must not exceed **twelve** single-spaced, single-column pages (LNCS style).
+Submissions in PDF format should be between 10–12 pages in the Springer LNCS style, which can be downloaded from the Springer Web  site <[ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/llncs2e.zip]>(ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/llncs2e.zip).The 12 pages limit is a hard limit.
+It includes everything (text, figures, references).
 On acceptance of the submission, at least one author is required to register for workshop attendance at Euro-Par 2017 and present the paper in the workshop session.

 Upload your submission to our [submission server](https://www.easychair.org/conferences/?conf=europar2017workshops) in PDF format.
 The link to the server will be published soon.
 It must not be simultaneously submitted to the main conference or any other publication outlet.